Operation Enduring Freedom Veterans health issues

 If you have embedded fragments, ask about getting an exam through the Toxic Embedded Fragment Surveillance Center.

-Download our Toxic Embedded Fragments fact sheet
+Download our Toxic Embedded Fragments fact sheet (PDF)

 If you think you had contact with depleted uranium, ask about getting screened through the Depleted Uranium Follow-up Program.